I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 That’s a substantial amount of eyeballs on your ad.

-My business partner, Andrew and I, built Lasso to help affiliate marketers make more money.
-And to make money, you need to promote your products in the most visually appealing ways.
+My business partner, Andrew, and I built Lasso to help affiliate marketers make more

 You’ll not only gain their trust, but you’ll also increase click confidence.